rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 **KubernetesPodOperator**

-This DAG executes the task into a pod, you have the option to kill the pod once it finishes the execution.
+This DAG executes the task into a pod, and you then have the option to kill the pod once it finishes the execution.
 If you have the following error:

 ```bash